 Stress can be a natural byproduct of changes that cause physical, psychological, mental, or emotional tension.
 After you experience or witness a traumatic situation or event, it can take time to refocus and get yourself back on track.
 Self-care, support, and time are sometimes enough to recover and move forward from these events.
 However, in people with acute stress disorder (ASD), recovery may be more complex.
 In this article, we’ll explore acute stress disorder, its causes and criteria for diagnosis, and some of the treatments available.

 What Is Acute Stress Disorder?

-Although more research needs to be undertaken into factors that may put certain individuals at risk of developing ASD, there is some information to assert that the condition occurs after a particularly stressful and upsetting event.
-When the term 'acute' is used, it refers to symptoms that come on rapidly but that do not last for a great length of time.
+Although more research needs to be undertaken into factors that may put certain individuals at an increased risk of developing ASD, the condition typically occurs after a particularly stressful and upsetting event.
+A person may develop acute stress disorder if they have experienced or witnessed an unexpected stressful event in life, such as:

 - Domestic violence

-Although anyone at all can develop the condition after enduring a trauma, certain groups run a higher risk of having ASD.
-These include:
+Although anyone can develop acute stress disorder (ASD) after enduring a trauma, certain groups tend to run a higher risk of ASD, according to the American Psychiatric Association.

-- People with a history of PTSD or ASD
+- People with a history of PTSD, ASD, or other mental health conditions

 - People with a history of experiencing dissociative symptoms at times of trauma

 - Individuals who have been through a traumatic event in their past

 When you have been exposed to a very stressful or traumatic event and go on to develop ASD, your symptoms may develop within hours or even minutes.
 For some people, these symptoms may pass quickly For others, they may last for days or several weeks.
 If you're worried that you or someone close to you may develop ASD, consider looking out for some of the following symptoms: